 Hallmark, as a holding company, is dependent on dividend payments and management fees from its subsidiaries to fund its operating expenses, debt obligations and capital needs, including the ability to pay dividends to its stockholders.
 Hallmark has never paid dividends on its common stock.
 Hallmark intends to continue this policy for the foreseeable future in order to retain earnings for development of its business.
 There are no regulatory or contractual restrictions on the ability of Hallmark to pay dividends other than customary default provisions and the impact of any dividend payment on financial ratio covenants in certain credit agreements.
-However there are restrictions on the ability of Hallmark's insurance carrier subsidiaries to transfer funds to the holding company.
-The amount of retained earnings that is unrestricted for the payment of dividends by Hallmark to its shareholders was \$29.8 million as of December 31, 2013.
+However, there are restrictions on the ability of Hallmark's insurance carrier subsidiaries to transfer funds to the holding company.
+The amount of retained earnings that is unrestricted for the payment of dividends by Hallmark to its shareholders was \$32.5 million as of December 31, 2014.

 AHIC and TBIC, domiciled in Texas, are limited in the payment of dividends to their stockholders in any 12-month period, without the prior written consent of the Texas Department of Insurance, to the greater of statutory net income for the prior calendar year or 10% of statutory policyholders' surplus as of the prior year end.
-HIC, domiciled in Arizona, is limited in the payment of dividends to the lesser of 10% of prior year policyholders' surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
-HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
-HNIC, domiciled in Ohio, is limited in the payment of dividends to the greater of 10% of statutory policyholders' surplus as of the prior December 31 or statutory net income as of the prior December 31 without prior written approval from the Ohio Insurance Department.
+HIC and HNIC, both domiciled in Arizona, are limited in the payment of dividends to the lesser of 10% of prior year policyholders' surplus or prior year's net investment income, without prior written approval from the Arizona Department of Insurance.
+HSIC, domiciled in Oklahoma, is limited in the payment of dividends to the greater of 10% of prior year policyholders' surplus or prior year's statutory net income, not including realized capital gains, without prior written approval from the Oklahoma Insurance Department.
 For all our insurance companies, dividends may only be paid from unassigned surplus funds.
-During 2014, the aggregate ordinary dividend capacity of these subsidiaries is \$22.5 million, of which \$15.6 million is available to Hallmark.
+During 2015, the aggregate ordinary dividend capacity of these subsidiaries is \$24.3 million, of which \$16.2 million is available to Hallmark.
 As a county mutual, dividends from HCM are payable to policyholders.
-None of our insurance company subsidiaries paid a dividend during the years ended December 31, 2013 or 2012.
-The total restricted net assets of our insurance company subsidiaries as of December 31, 2013, was approximately \$208.3 million.
+During the year ended December 31, 2014, our insurance company subsidiaries paid \$8.0 million in dividends to Hallmark.
+None of our insurance company subsidiaries paid a dividend during the year ended December 31, 2013.
+The total restricted net assets of our insurance company subsidiaries as of December 31, 2014, was approximately \$219.5 million.

 The state insurance departments also regulate financial transactions between our insurance subsidiaries and their affiliated companies.
 Applicable regulations require approval of management fees, expense sharing contracts and similar transactions.
-The net amount paid in management fees by our insurance subsidiaries to Hallmark and our non-insurance company subsidiaries was \$8.2 million, \$9.0 million and \$6.0 million during each of 2013, 2012 and 2011, respectively.
+The net amount paid in management fees by our insurance subsidiaries to Hallmark and our non-insurance company subsidiaries was \$1.1 million, \$8.2 million and \$9.0 million during each of 2014, 2013 and 2012, respectively.

 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2013 and 2012, our insurance company subsidiaries reported statutory capital and surplus of \$196.3 million and \$176.5 million, respectively, substantially greater than the minimum requirements for each state.
-For the years ended December 31, 2013, 2012, 2011, respectively, our insurance company subsidiaries reported statutory net income of \$6.1 million, statutory net income of \$3.1 million and statutory net loss of \$17.2 million, respectively.
+As of December 31, 2014 and 2013, our insurance company subsidiaries reported statutory capital and surplus of \$210.0 million and \$196.3 million, respectively, substantially greater than the minimum requirements for each state.
+For the years ended December 31, 2014, 2013, 2012, respectively, our insurance company subsidiaries reported statutory net income of \$22.3 million, \$6.1 million and \$3.1 million, respectively.